ryanechternacht/witches-den/README.md

 I built my language using [PegJS](http://www.pegjs.org), which was perfect for the job.
 PegJS's online sandbox was perfect for figuring out what I needed and how.
 I give it 2 big thumbs up.
-To simplify matters further, I opted not to implement any validation on Juho's log -- i.e. if it's in Juho's log, I assume its a valid move and parse it accordingly.
+To simplify matters further, I opted not to implement any validation on Juho's log -- i.e. if it's in Juho's log, I assume it's a valid move and parse it accordingly.
 I figure that if there is an issue here, Juho has far more cause to fix it than I would, and I can leverage his efforts.

 There are probably two drawbacks to my approach.
 First, it requires a bit of duplicated effort for me to write my own grammar.
 Since I wanted to do this anyway, this wasn't a huge cost in my eyes.
-Secondly, there may come a time wen Juho changes his log -- this will definitely break my site.
-Short term, I intend to cache a lot more of my data, which should help mitigate this in the short term.
-Longer term, I don't currently see a great solution, other than deal with it -- I'm interested if anyone has a better idea.
+Secondly, there may come a time when Juho changes his log -- this will definitely break my site.
+Short term, I intend to cache a lot more of my data, which should help mitigate this.
+Longer term, I don't currently see a great solution, other than adjust as needed -- I'm interested if anyone has a better solution.